codemonday-dev/cmd-debugging-exam/README.md

 ---

-## Exercise 2: Understanding Function Composition, Loop Logic, and Conditional Execution
+## Exercise 2: Understanding Function Composition, Loop Logic, and Conditional Execution (10 Minutes)

 **Description:**
 Find the final value of `ans` by tracing the code step-by-step,